-This section assumes that the Brewer, Tracker, and Computer Equipment have been individually set up and tested for startup operation.
+This section assumes that the Brewer, Tracker, and Computer Equipment have been individually set up and tested for operation.

 - 1. Connect the Brewer side of the Communications Cable to the Azimuth Tracker connector. - 2.
-Plug the AC Power Cable from the Azimuth Tracker into same Power Bar as are plugged the Computer and the converter power supply.
+Plug the AC Power Cable from the Azimuth Tracker into same Power Bar as are plugged the Computer.
 Ensure that the other end of the power cable is plugged into the connector under the Tracker, and that the three cables are connected between the Tracker and the Brewer. - 3.
-Turn Brewer and Tracker power ON. - Brewer and Tracker lights will illuminate - Activity will occur inside the Brewer indicating an initialization is in progress.

-- 4. Turn Computer equipment power ON, and launch the Brewer.bat program. - The 'Brewer' screen will appear, and a number of files will be 'merged' - The data converter will indicate communications are occurring by periodic flashes of the lights. - Following initialization, the Date and Time and Brewer Site information will be read and the Tracker will move to a calculated Solar Azimuth note that this azimuth will be incorrect if the Date, Time, or Site Co-Ordinates are incorrect. - When the Initialization and reset have completed, the MAIN MENU will appear on the Computer screen, indicating that the Brewer is ready to accept commands. - 5.
+Turn Brewer and Tracker power ON. - Brewer and Tracker lights will illuminate - Activity will occur inside the Brewer indicating an initialization is in progress. - 4.
+Turn Computer equipment power ON and launch the Brewer.bat program.
+If the computer is a 64-bit system, the DOSBOX configured batch file needs to be launched. - The 'Brewer' screen will appear, and a number of files will be 'merged' - The data converter will indicate communications are occurring by periodic flashes of the lights. - Following initialization, the Date and Time and Brewer Site information will be read - When the Initialization and reset have completed, the MAIN MENU will appear on the Computer screen, indicating that the Brewer is ready to accept commands. - 5.
 The Date, the Time, and the Site Information needs to be set.